 Of the three main topics in this book-groups, rings, and fields-the study of rings will probably be the most familiar to the reader.
-The first section of Chapter [] concerned the protypical ring, the integers.
+The first section of Chapter 1 concerned the protypical ring, the integers.
 The main properties examined-quotients and remainders, divisibility, prime numbers, factorization-are familiar from grade school.
 At the end of that chapter, these properties are extended to the polynomial ring F[x] for F a field.
 Polynomials over the rational numbers, $\mathbb{Q}$ , are a major portion of the secondary school curriculum, although the focus is on the geometry of solutions to polynomial equations more than algebraic properties.
 Still, the division of polynomials and factorization do play an important role in the curriculum.

 In this chapter, we deal with general rings, with the caveat that multiplication is assumed to be commutative.
 The special roles of the integers and of polynomial rings will be evident, and the properties of divisibility and factorization are major themes.
-Recall that the two GCD Theorems (1.1.4 for integers and 1.3.3 for polynomial rings) involve a construction that also plays a major role.
-The GCD of two integers is a linear combination of the two integers and the GCD of two polynomials a(x) and b(x) is a polynomial combination of a(x) and b(x).
+The two GCD Theorems 1.1.4 and 1.3.3 involve a construction that also plays a major role: the GCD of two integers is a linear combination of the two and the GCD of two polynomials is a polynomial combination of the two.
 Ideals are subsets of a ring that generalize the construction of linear/polynomial combinations of two elements.
 Ideals are used to define quotient rings in Section 4.4.
-Section 4.5 presents the relatively straightforward generalizations to rings of the isomorphism theorems for groups (2.8.9, 2.10.1, 3.1.3) and of the related Factor Theorem 2.8.11 and Correspondence Theorem 2.10.2.
+That following section presents the relatively straightforward generalizations of the isomorphism theorems for groups 2.7.9 2.9.1 3.1.3 and of the related Factor Theorem 2.7.11 and Correspondence Theorem 2.9.2.
 Key properties of ideals and the relationship to properties of the quotient rings are studied in Section 4.6.
-The culminating topic of this chapter is rings of fractions, in Section 4.7, which generalizes the techniques used to derive the rational numbers from the integers.
+The culminating topic of this Chapter is rings of fractions 4.7, which extends the techniques used to derive the rational numbers from the integers.